boxcutter/boxcutter-chef-cookbooks/docs/bootstrap_vm.md

 $ sudo cloud-init init --local
 $ sudo reboot

-# Now netplan should be configured to use the correct interface
+# Now networking should be configured to use the correct interface

 # Once everything looks good, disable cloud-init